Frvnko/CS10/Computer Apps/Music Player Project/Using Minim/README.md

 - Summary of functions, in a general learning order, <a href="">Click Here</a>
 - Summary of functions, in a general learning order, <a href="">Click Here</a>
 - Getting the Minim Library, installation and selected examples <a href="">Click Here</a>
+- Playing a Single Song, control in console, <a href="">Click Here for Explanation</a>, <a href="">Click Here for Program</a>
+  - Note: Console Output introduces Boolean influence of draw() and visual data or GUI
+  - Also adds debugging ability
 - <a href=""></a>

 Prototype how to use Minim